b-castleman/aiphabet-mab-tutoring/README.md

+# Notice
-# Note: this repository is a cloned & edited repository of Mu, Goel, and Brunskill et al. (2017; https://github.com/StanfordAI4HI/Automatic_Curriculum_ZPDES_Memory)
+This repository is a cloned & edited repository of Mu, Goel, and Brunskill et al. (2017; https://github.com/StanfordAI4HI/Automatic_Curriculum_ZPDES_Memory)

 # Automatic Curriculum ZPDES Memory
 Combines automatic Curriculum Generation[1,2] with a modified version of the ZPDES algorithm[3] that includes a memory module[4].